 What’s next for veganism?

-With millions more individuals choosing to take up a natural vegan diet and lifestyle all over the world than ever before, there is a strong likelihood that the animal product industries will soon need to reposition themselves.
-Many dairy farmers have already made the switch to producing oat, hemp, cashew, almond and soya milks instead of relying on cows to produce milk for the consumer market.
+With millions of more individuals choosing to take up a natural vegan diet and lifestyle all over the world than ever before, there is a strong likelihood that the animal product industries will soon need to reposition themselves.
+Many dairy farmers have already made the switch to producing oat, hemp, cashew, almond, and soy milk instead of relying on cows to produce milk for the consumer market.
 Titan meat producers are starting to launch vegan lines alongside their usual offerings which is certainly a step in the right direction.

-The hope is that as there world continues to recognize the value of eating less animal products, the better chance the planet has to recover from the damage that has already been done to it.
-As more and more customers choose to order plant milks in their coffees and vegan cheeses in their burritos, we can continue to move towards a cruelty-free and more ethical modern world.
-The health benefits for our communities could also be life changing.
+The hope is that as their world continues to recognize the value of eating fewer animal products, the better chance the planet has to recover from the damage that has already been done to it.
+As more and more customers choose to order plant kinds of milk in their coffees and vegan cheeses in their burritos, we can continue to move towards a cruelty-free and more ethical modern world.
+The health benefits for our communities could also be life-changing.

 There is a long way to go before veganism becomes a regular option for the majority of the human population.
 There is a significant amount of work to do to get veganism respected and embraced in the same way that the major meat producers have managed to achieve for their products in the past century.
 Step by step, avocado by avocado, we can get there.
 In the meantime, there is a whole world of colorful, flavorful dishes to enjoy cooking up for our non-vegan friends and family!